ISSN : 2406-8799 (Online)2087-7811 (Print)

 The Nurse Media Journal of Nursing (NMJN) is an international nursing journal which publishes scientific works for nurses, academics, and practitioners.
-NMJN welcomes and invites original and relevant research articles in nursing, as well as literature study and case report particularly in nursing.
+NMJN welcomes and invites original research articles, reviews (systematic and meta-analysis), and case report particularly in nursing.

 This journal encompasses original research articles, review articles, and case studies, including: